You’ve followed every strategy in the digital marketing rule book yet sales is not forthcoming.

-Imagine winning $1,000 in a lucky draw content.
-Would you prefer to pick up the $1,000 in one prize or perhaps split the $1,000 into two different amounts on different occasions?
+Imagine winning $10,000 in a lucky draw contest.
+Would you prefer to pick up the $10,000 in one prize or perhaps split the $10,000 into three different amounts on three separate occasions?

-Apparently, most people opt for the two smaller prices.
-And they’re often happier doing so, especially if the larger amount comes later (eg $300 first, followed by $700 in the second tranche).
+Apparently, most people prefer to opt to receive the three smaller amounts.
+And they often feel happier doing so, especially if the larger amount comes later (eg $2,000 first, then by $3,000, followed by $5,000)!